PMaxx-Gaming/ttgo-display/README.md

 Everything else should work with little to no reconfiguration, provided you set it up to match your own entity names and are running the [AdGuard Home addon](https://www.home-assistant.io/integrations/adguard/) for Home Assistant.

-I'm also using the [Local IP](https://www.home-assistant.io/integrations/local_ip/) Home Assistant integration to display the IP of my Unifi Controller, since the controller is running on my HA machine, and the [Speedtest Integration](https://www.home-assistant.io/integrations/speedtestdotnet/) for obvious reasons.
+I'm also using the [Local IP](https://www.home-assistant.io/integrations/local_ip/) Home Assistant integration to display the IP of my Unifi Controller, since the controller is running on my HA machine.

-It should be pretty simple to customize this to use whichever integrations you prefer, and as this is just the first version of this code, I do plan on adjusting things to get as much sensor data from outside of Home Assistant as possible to make the sensors a little more robust- in case HA goes down for some reason.
+It should be pretty simple to customize this to use whichever integrations you prefer, and I plan to change things to get the AdGuard sensor data directly from the AdGuard Home API, rather than through Home Assistant to make the sensors a little more robust- in case HA goes down for some reason.

-Currently this code exposes 3 switches to Home Assistant: Power ON/OFF for my Proxmox server, and a switch to turn the screen on and off.
+Currently this code exposes 3 switches to Home Assistant: Power ON/OFF for my Proxmox server, and a switch to turn the screen on and off, as well as 8 sensors- Internet connection status, Unifi Controller API connection status, upload/donwload speeds, number of connected clients (WiFi/Wired), and ping latency/packet loss.

 <img src=https://i.imgur.com/kh35mCf.jpeg>
 <br>